cmu-sei/pharos/share/prolog/oorules/README.md

 `possibleVFTableWrite`, and `possibleVirtualFunctionCall`.

 If your fact generation failed, you may need to revisit the previous step, or OOAnalyzer may have failed on your input program.
-If you have a reasonable set of facts, you can proceed with the Prolog phase of object-oriented analysis by running:
+If you have a reasonable set of facts, you can proceed with the Prolog phase of object-oriented analysis by running the following command from your Pharos build or install directory:

 ```
-./share/prolog/oorules/oodebugrun-swipl ooprog-facts.P >ooprog.log
+./share/prolog/oorules/oodebugrun-swipl ooprog-facts.pl >ooprog.log
 ```

+If the `oodebugrun-swipl` script is missing, make sure that you [installed SWI Prolog and that Pharos found it at build time](../../../INSTALL.md#swi-prolog-optional).

-This step is where analysis begins to diverge significantly from the traditional OOAnalyzer results.
-Instead of invoking XSB prolog, which can consume a lot of RAM and sometimes take a very long time, this command runs the Prolog analysis phase in SWI Prolog, which is significantly more efficient.
+This command runs the Prolog analysis phase in SWI Prolog.
 Additionally, because the previous function analysis step has exited, we no longer have the partitioning results in RAM when starting a rather expensive new analysis step.
 (It is difficult to free all the RAM required from partitioning, because we need some of it for later steps in the normal OOAnalyzer execution model.)

 This step can be expensive and time consuming as well, and sometimes fails for a variety of reasons that may require restarting.
 In the